Covid 19 variant discovered by Sheffield scientists is 'under investigation'

-The organisation said 49 confirmed cases of B.1.1.482 have been recorded in England and they are “mainly concentrated in Yorkshire and the Humber” but it is not currently being treated as a variant of concern.
+Public Health England (PHE) said 49 confirmed cases of the variant, known as VUI-21MAY-01 or AV.1, have been recorded in the UK and they are “mainly concentrated in Yorkshire and the Humber” but it is not currently being treated as a variant of concern.

 In a statement, PHE said: “There is currently no evidence that this variant causes more severe disease or renders the vaccines currently deployed any less effective.